rjunchen/JunsBlog/README.md

 # Main node packages and technologies that used within the application
 - Angular Material UI - application UI framework
+- Angular Lazy loading
 - ngx-infinite-scroll - combine use with mongoose pagination library to allow contents to be loaded when needed for better performance
 - ngx-quill - rich text editor
 - quill-image-resize-module - resizing image in the quill text editor
 - ngx-gallery-9 - display images
 - ngx-image-cropper - crop image for the avatar
+- Swagger

 # Requirements for fully running this application locally
 - Visual studio 2019
 - Node.js and mongoDB need to be installed on the computer
-- Create Google developer account to get the client_id and client_secret for google OAuth
+- Create Google developer account to get the client_id and client_secret for Google OAuth
 - Setup and email account for email notification
 - Fill in the settings in the appsetting.json